I create highly dynamic web apps using cutting edge technologies

-Early in my front-end developer career I started contributing to open source projects, one of those projects was at a time one of the most used jQuery plugins for form validation (still used a lot).
+Early in my front-end developer career, I started contributing to open source projects.
+One of those projects was, at a time, one of the most used jQuery plugins for form validation.

-Doing open source is special, you always have contributions peaks & unless you have major contributors it is really hard to maintains multiple projects while working on other parts of your career.
-I was fortunate to have a lot of contributors on some of my open source projects that helped me stay a float.
-I listed some of my open source projects below but my github account is really the full picture.
+Doing open source is special; you always have contribution peaks and unless you have major contributors, it is really hard to maintain multiple projects while working on other parts of your career.
+I was fortunate to have a lot of contributors on some of my open source projects that helped me stay afloat.
+I listed some of my open source projects below but my github account is really the whole picture of what I did.

 jQuery Validation Engine

-This project started 6 years ago at a time where all front-end validation solutions were all pretty ugly.
-I wanted a solution that could take seconds to implement and was good looking.
-Fast forward 6 years later, the project has been downloaded more than 300,000 times (not kidding), been featured on Smashing Magazine, forked more than a 1000 times and is currently being watch by more than 1800 on github.
+This project started 6 years ago at a time where all front-end validation solutions were pretty ugly.
+I wanted a solution that could take seconds to implement and had a good look.
+Fast forward 6 years and the project has been downloaded more than 300,000 times (not joking), been featured in Smashing Magazine, forked more than a 1,000 times and is currently being watched by more than 1,800 users on github.

 Writing release notes is painful.
-This plugin takes the hard work out and connects directly with your GitHub repository and mashes up some release notes for you using your milestones, issues and comments.
-It comes with a website but can be plugged anywhere.
+This plugin takes the hard work out and connects directly linked to your GitHub repository and mashes up some release notes by you using your milestones, issues and comments.
+It comes with a website but can also be plugged in anywhere.

-Inker, a workflow for creating better email templates
+Inker: a workflow solution for creating better email templates

-Inker is one of the best way to build email templates, take back control over your html, never have again this big mess of tables you can't understand.
+Inker is one of the best ways to build email templates; you can take control of your html and never again have this big mess of tables you can't understand.

 While I am no fully skilled back-end developer I do have experience in coding and deploying custom CMS, Wordpress and CodeIgniter.